gonzalo-cordova-pou/MLADHD/docs/related_work.md

 38. Alahmadi, Mohammad, Abdulkarim Malkadi, and Sonia Haiduc.
 "UI screens identification and extraction from mobile programming screencasts."
 Proceedings of the 28th International Conference on Program Comprehension.
 2020.
 39. Paszke, A., Gross, S., Massa, F., Lerer, A., Bradbury, J., Chanan, G., ... & Chintala, S. (2019).
 Pytorch: An imperative style, high-performance deep learning library.
 Advances in neural information processing systems, 32.
 40. Meyer, A. N., Satterfield, C., Züger, M., Kevic, K., Murphy, G. C., Zimmermann, T., & Fritz, T. (2020).
 Detecting developers’ task switches and types.
 IEEE Transactions on Software Engineering, 48(1), 225-240.
+41. Ye, Qixiang, and David Doermann.
+"Text detection and recognition in imagery: A survey."
+IEEE transactions on pattern analysis and machine intelligence 37.7 (2014): 1480-1500.
+42. T. Wang, D. J. Wu, A. Coates, and A. Y. Ng.
+2012.
+End-to-end text recognition with convolutional neural networks.
+In Proceedings of the 21ist International Conference on Pattern Recognition (ICPR’12).
+IEEE, 3304–3308.
+43. X. Yang, D. He, Z. Zhou, D. Kifer, and C. L. Giles.
+2017.
+Learning to Read Irregular Text with Attention Mechanisms.
+In Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence, IJCAI-17.
+3280–3286.
+44. T. Yeh, T. Chang, and R. C. Miller.
+2009.
+Sikuli: using GUI screenshots for search and automation.
+In Proceedings of the 22nd annual ACM symposium on User interface software and technology.
+ACM, 183–192
+45. R. Smith.
+2007.
+An overview of the Tesseract OCR engine.
+In Document Analysis and Recognition, 2007.
+ICDAR 2007.
+Ninth International Conference on, Vol. 2.
+IEEE, 629–633.